I’ve never talked to anyone. I’m not used to opening up to people. Isn't going to therapy a sign of weakness?

 How long does it take?

 Unfortunately, this can depend on a variety of factors.
 Everyone’s circumstances are unique.
-Length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy.
+The length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the factors that are driving you to seek therapy.

 How can I get the most out of therapy?